abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 A statement can be viewed as a type and a proof of the statement --- a value of that type.

+Lambek's discovery introduced a semantics for the lambda calculus, since it lets us to speak of models of theories formulated in the lambda calculus:

+Z: T → Set
+just as we could for algebraic theories.
+These are again just functors that preserve finite products.
+In computer programming, the importance of a model is that it gives a picture of what a program actually accomplishes.
+A model Z sends any program to an actual function between sets.

 Types Logic and Category Theory
 ===